 Chaos on the Bridge is a 2014 documentary, written, directed and hosted by William Shatner, which takes a look at the rather difficult rebirth of the Star Trek Franchise on TV during the late 1980s, after the silver screen success of Star Trek IV: The Voyage Home.
 It does this by way of exploring the turbulent production and writing issues during the first two and a half seasons of Star Trek: The Next Generation, during the years of 1986-88, before the show finally managed to properly find its footing with its third season.

-It was a time marked by frequent creative clashes and struggle for control over the show's direction between Star Trek's creator, Gene Roddenberry, Roddenberry's infamous lawyer, Leonard Maizlish, writer/producer, Maurice Hurley, the general writing team, and Paramount Studios.
-At the receiving end of all this was the cast of the show, who had times had to try their damnest to ride off the storm.
+It was a time marked by frequent creative clashes and struggle for control over the show's direction between Star Trek's creator Gene Roddenberry, Roddenberry's infamous lawyer Leonard Maizlish, writer/producer Maurice Hurley and the general writing team, and Paramount Studios.
+At the receiving end of all this was the cast of the show, who at times had to try their damnest to ride off the storm.